josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 Below is a list of links I found useful and may also help you:

-* The official [uv](https://docs.astral.sh/uv/) documentation is very complete and you will most likely spend your time going back and forth reading it.
+* The official [uv](https://docs.astral.sh/uv/) documentation is very complete, and you will most likely spend your time going back and forth reading it.
+* Users of older Fedora distributions may take a look at the [UV Source RPM](https://src.fedoraproject.org/rpms/uv/blob/rawhide/f/uv.spec).
+Lots of good stuff, including Bash auto-completion for UV.